The global impact of the Coronavirus (COVID-19) is being felt across the community, business, health organisations and government.

 |Council playgrounds, skate facilities and outdoor fitness equipment will close from Wednesday 5 August 2020 inline with the Corona virus (COVID-19) restrictions.|

 Council owned sport and recreation club facilities are currently closed, and local sporting competitions have been suspended in accordance with restrictions.
 Council are continuing to work with clubs and associations to coordinate a safe return to play at the earliest possible time.

 |Council will maintain kerbside waste collection service and a full or modified service at transfer stations (especially for residents without a kerbside collection).|

-All Transfer Stations remain open, however, the tip shops are closed.
+All Transfer Stations remain open, however, the tip shops will close from Tuesday 4 August.
 We will no longer accept cash, with card and voucher payment only.

 Visitor Information Centres